 Year after year, more than 200,000 visitors flock to Santa’s Wonderland in College Station Texas.
 They come from hundreds of miles away to see this Texas-sized light display.
-But, as this Santa’s Wonderland Texas newbie discovered, this is oh so much more than just a holiday lights display.
+But this is oh so much more than just a holiday lights display.
 It is a destination to embrace the Christmas Spirit for all ages!

 Traveling Mom uses affiliate links that may pay us if you purchase through them.
 Thanks for your support.